vsvirus/data_reshaping/README.md

 From the data that the DB sends back, a second level selection of variables is performed, presenting time variables in pd.Series format, and all the structure as DataFrame.
-(DB only allows by now a first level variable selection, thus, deeper selections are performed in this side)
+(DB only allows by now a first level variable selection, thus, deeper selections are performed in this side) (it reads "choices.txt" as support info)

 db_stateV2.py

-uses the function in dummy_data.py to create patients and then the get all names of variables and their categories or max and mins, and create a dictionary with such an structure that Marco's dashboard can understand it.
+reads the file "dummy_data.txt" and then the get all names of variables and their categories or max and mins, and create a dictionary with such an structure that Marco's dashboard can understand it.